rasaprj/FR_market/README.md

 The workflow follows several stages:

-1. **Low-Fidelity MPC Simulation:*** Generates state–action pairs to form the dataset for supervised learning.
+1. **Low-Fidelity MPC Simulation:** Generates state–action pairs to form the dataset for supervised learning.
-2. **Supervised Learning Pretraining:*** An actor–critic deep neural network is initialized using MPC-generated data.
+2. **Supervised Learning Pretraining:** An actor–critic deep neural network is initialized using MPC-generated data.

-3. **Reinforcement Learning Pretraining:*** The network is refined in a high-fidelity, degradation-aware environment.
+3. **Reinforcement Learning Pretraining:** The network is refined in a high-fidelity, degradation-aware environment.

-4. **Anchor-Based Adaptation:*** A degradation-unaware RL policy is trained with setpoint tracking capability.
+4. **Anchor-Based Adaptation:** A degradation-unaware RL policy is trained with setpoint tracking capability.

-5. **Hierarchical MPC–RL Integration:*** The trained RL agent is embedded into a hierarchical control scheme, where MPC provides high-level constraints and RL executes fast revenue-driven actions.
+5. **Hierarchical MPC–RL Integration:** The trained RL agent is embedded into a hierarchical control scheme, where MPC provides high-level constraints and RL executes fast revenue-driven actions.

 *The overall workflow is illustrated in Figure 1.*

 ---

-## 📂 Repository Structure
+## Repository Structure

 ```
 ├── MPC/              # Low-fidelity MPC to generate state–action pairs